lmatteis/seedhub/attachments/ui.md

-# Genesys 2 *(DRAFT)*
+# Genesys 2 (DRAFT)

 *Older document can be found [here](proposal.html)*.

-In this proposal I'll extract the main concepts out of the *6 work-packages* and provide implementation details regarding each one of them.
+In this proposal we'll extract the main concepts out of the *6 work-packages* and provide implementation details regarding each one of them.

 - [Building a Platform](#platform)
 - [Redesigning the Interface](#ui)
-- ...

 ## <a name="platform"></a> Building a Platform